 Belgian flutist and Doctor of Musical Arts, Ine Vanoeveren (b.
 1986), is specialized in contemporary music performance.
-She obtained her Master’s degree at the Conservatoire Royal de Musique de Liège, in the class of prof. Toon Fret, a MAS in Contemporary Music Performance and Interpretation in the class of Mario Caroli, at the Conservatorio della Svizzera Italiana and a DMA in Contemporary Music Performance in the class of Prof. John Fonville, at the University of California, San Diego.
+She obtained her Master’s degree at the Conservatoire Royal de Musique de Liège (BE), a MAS in Contemporary Music Performance and Interpretation in the class of Mario Caroli, at the Conservatorio della Svizzera Italiana (CH) and a DMA in Contemporary Music Performance in the class of Prof. John Fonville, at the University of California, San Diego (USA).

 Ine won awards at the Action Classics Competition, Benelux Fluitconcours and was rewarded with a Belgian American Educational Foundation grant in 2013, to continue her research in contemporary music performance in the US.
 In 2016 she was awarded with the Kranichsteiner Stipendienpreise for Interpretation by the Internationales Musikinstitut Darmstadt.

-During her doctoral research, Ine focused on the development of new extended techniques on flute and on the music for flute solo by Brian Ferneyhough.
+During her doctoral research, Ine focused on the music for flute solo by Brian Ferneyhough.
 Her doctoral project, ‘confined walls of unity’, is a series of lectures, papers and a solo recital, consisting of his integral oeuvre for flute solo.
+Her analysis and research about ‘Cassandra’s Dream Song’ has been published in several journals for artistic research.

 She performed with several ensembles, including Ictus, Hermes, Palimpsest Ensemble and Ensemble Echoi, collaborates with numerous composers such as Brian Ferneyhough, Steven Takasugi, Rand Steiger, Robert Dick, Brian Griffith-Loeb and Jason Eckardt and premiered works by Roger Reynolds, Fernanda Aoki Navarro, James Bean, Bradley Scott Rosen, Dan Tramte, Marcelo F. Lazcano, Kevin Zhang, Felipe Rossi and Anahita Abbasi, amongst several others.

-In addition to performing, Ine is an assistant professor in contemporary music and extended flute techniques at the Royal Conservatory of Liège, artistic researcher and head of the research group ‘Creation’ at AP Plantijn Hogeschool Antwerp – Conservatory of Antwerp.
+In addition to performing, Ine is an assistant professor in contemporary music flute at the Royal Conservatory of Liège and coordinator of the interdisciplinary week NextDoors, artistic researcher and coordinator of the research group ‘CREATIE’ at the Royal Conservatoire of Antwerp.

 She is a B.A.E.F. fellow of the year 2013.